Dominican environment minister shot dead in his office

 Employees at the Ministry of Environment and Natural Resources told journalists that they heard at least seven shots from within the building.
 Police units arrived on the scene shortly after.

-Mera, a 55-year-old lawyer, was son of former President Salvador Jorge Blanco.
-Mera's son, Orlando Jorge Villegas, is currently a federal legislator.
+Mera, a 55-year-old lawyer, was the son of former President Salvador Jorge Blanco, who was in office from 2002 to 2006.

+He is survived by his wife, Patricia Selma Villegas, and his two children.
+His son, Orlando Jorge Villegas, is a federal legislator and member of the Modern Revolutionary Party.

+The president and the government have made themselves available to the minister's family, Figueroa said.

-(Reporting by Ezequiel Abiu Lopez; Writing by Kylie Madry Editing by Alistair Bell)
+(Reporting by Ezequiel Abiu Lopez; Writing by Kylie Madry Editing by Alistair Bell and Bill Berkrot)

 ((Kylie.Madry@thomsonreuters.com;))